 - Prof. Giulia Puma (Maîtresse de conférences, CNRS Nice)

 - Prof. Massimo Riccaboni (Full Professor of Economics and Management, IMT School)

-- Prof. Emiliano Ricciardi (Associate Professor in Psychobiology and Psychophysiology, IMT School)
+- Prof. Emiliano Ricciardi (Full Professor in Psychobiology and Psychophysiology, IMT School)